benrmn/LinuxShell/README.md

 # LinuxShell
-Implements a linux shell in C++, almost fully working besides a few implementations
+Implements a linux shell in C++ for my csce 313 class, almost fully working besides a few implementations

 # to run:
 - g++ -o shell shell.cpp